charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 juju destroy-model metallb-system --no-prompt
 ```

 ### Upgrading additional components

-The other infrastructure applications can be upgraded by running the `upgrade-charm`
+The other infrastructure applications can be upgraded by running the `refresh`
 command:

 ```bash